• Home

 WORK EXPERIENCE:

-Ms. Biergiel worked for the City of Santa Barbara’s Community Development Department as a Zoning Enforcement Officer for two years before moving to the private sector to provide permitting and drafting services to Arroyo Seco Construction and private clients.
+Prior to joining SEPPS, Ms. Biergiel worked for the City of Santa Barbara’s Community Development Department Planning Division as a Zoning Enforcement Officer for two years before moving to the private sector to provide permitting and drafting services to individual and business clients.
 Prior to her work in Planning, Nicole managed programs and operations at local institutions including Santa Barbara City College, Museum of Contemporary Art Santa Barbara, and the AIASB Architectural Archives.

 EDUCATION: